CashScript/cashscript/website/docs/guides/debugging.md

 Generally there are 2 broad categories of smart contract bugs

+- A bug in your invocation making the transaction invalid
-- A bug in the smart contract which doesn't allow for valid spending
+- A bug in the smart contract which prohibits valid spending

-- A bug in your invokation making the transaction invalid.
+Whatever category your bug falls into, the first step is discovering what line in your CashScript contract is making your transaction get rejected.
+Afterwards, investigation needs to start whether it's a contract bug, or a invocation bug.

 ## Simple Transaction Builder